SAMMISolutions/docs/doc_posts/_commands-obs-general/obs_request.md

   }
 }
 ```

+Use the dropdown arrow next to the OBS Command (JSON) box to make use of the premade templates to assist you (OBSws 5 only).

+{% include async.html %}

 {% include alert.html text="If the name of the fetched value contains dots, it needs to be wrapped in parentheses like this: <code>(Filter.Transform.Rotation.X)</code>." type="warning" %}